 There are many defenses to the breath test.
 In many cases, especially when we go to trial or to the DMV, we bring in a forensic toxicologist.
 This person has a science background and can explain to a DMV hearing officer or jury the problems and issues with breath testing.
 This person will look at the tests taken in our case and show the burden has not been met by the prosecutor or the DMV.

-Aaron: Yes, there is also a margin of error.
+There is also a margin of error in the breath test results.
 I could go on and on about the different kinds of defenses.

 We can look back at what you had to eat and what time you had drinks.
 We can look at all that.
 The law says we are supposed look at your blood alcohol level at the time of driving, not 20 minutes or an hour or two later when you are doing your chemical test.